Drug Interactions between rituximab and Zevalin

 - Rheumatoid Arthritis

-- Zevalin is a member of the following drug classes: CD20 monoclonal antibodies, radiologic conjugating agents.
+- Zevalin is in the following drug classes: CD20 monoclonal antibodies, radiologic conjugating agents.

 - Zevalin is used to treat Non-Hodgkin's Lymphoma.